 Gas Hobs are compatible with any cooking element, ensuring that it is entirely up to you whether you have aluminum or copper.
 As you can see, gas hobs are very versatile when it comes to cooking appliances.

 For the complete interaction between the heat source and pan base on a reliable platform, ceramic, and an inductor ring, flat bottom pans are essential.
 When inducted, it improves the thermal transmission and magnetism.

-Stone panes, glass, and ceramic are not ideal for use in a bowl since the fire not treat properly.
-Aluminium, steel and copper panels work but can leave traces on the glass, so they can be cleaned quickly by merely cleaning the surface.
+Stone panes, glass, and ceramic are not ideal for a bowl since the fire is not treated correctly.
+Aluminum, steel, and copper panels work but can leave traces on the glass, so they can be cleaned quickly by merely cleaning the surface.